 Liv was recently asked by Wedding Ideas Magazine to write a piece about her top 10 familymoon destinations.
 Obviously you should go and buy a copy to see it in print, alongside lots of other wedding related goodness.
 But if you just can’t wait, here it is:

-Corran Lighthouse Lodge in Fort William has amazing views of Loch Linnhe, Ben Nevis and the Glencoe mountain range, and is ideal for families looking for escape and adventure.
+Corran Lighthouse Lodge in Fort William is about as unique as it gets.
+It has amazing views of Loch Linnhe, Ben Nevis and the Glencoe mountain range, and is ideal for families looking for escape and adventure.
 Three hours from mainland Scotland, the journey from the rest of the UK is pretty epic but taking the Caledonian sleeper from London only adds to the romance of the experience.
 On arrival you’ll find a super-stylish home designed to meet all your family needs and a hamper full of basic food supplies and a few welcome luxuries.
 Though the Lighthouse has direct access to the beach and some amazing mountain walks, it’s enclosed by a walled garden, making it secure for little ones.
 With a large lawn, outdoor games, a BBQ and an elevated deck with views across the loch, you don’t have to be adventurers to enjoy life outdoors.
 Just sit back, relax and soak up the scenery.

 If you want to truly unwind after the crazy whirlwind that is your wedding day, head for the Scilly Isles.
 This small collection of islands, with their soft sandy beaches, turquoise sea, tropical birds and exotic plants feel like they’re a world away.
 And yet, 28 miles off the Cornish coast, they’re easy to get to with children in tow and offer all the comforts of home.
 For pure luxury, Mr and Mrs Smith recommend staying on the private island of Tresco.
 Sleep in one of the fabulous Sea Garden Cottages, relax at the hotel spa, eat at the award-winning Beach Café, play tennis and golf, wander with the kids around the car-free island admiring the scenery and bird song.